Ultimate Guide To the Interactive Wands from Harry Potter & Fantastic Beasts.

 There are over two dozen spell-casting locations in Universal at the moment including two ‘secret’ spells not listed on the map or a spell marker in Diagon Alley.

-For instance, there’s a spell that makes a suspicious-looking pot of brown stuff aka Dragon poo move and emit a sulfuric scent at the far-right window of Slug and Jiggers Apothecary and at Scibbulus the far right window you can magic ink appear on the scroll with numerous words.
+For instance, there’s a spell that makes a suspicious-looking pot of brown stuff aka Dragon poo move and emit a sulfuric scent at the far-right window of Slug and Jiggers Apothecary and at Scribbulus the far right window you can see magic ink appear on the scroll with numerous words.

-Full List of Spell Locations in Diagon Alley
+Full List of Theme Park Spell Locations in Diagon Alley

 Pilliwinkles Playthings – Tarantallegra Spell